MicrosoftDocs/visualstudio-docs/docs/vsto/how-to-programmatically-perform-actions-when-an-e-mail-message-is-received.md

 manager: jmartens
 ms.technology: office-development
 ---
-# How to: Programmatically perform actions when an email message is received
+# Programmatically perform actions when an email message is received

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]
   This example performs custom actions when the user receives an email message.